 PPC targets advertising based on your provided keywords.
 So, you can have your advertisement appear when someone searches “how do I find a good handyman?” for example.
 This is a more targeted form of advertising than using a handyman services directory, for instance.

 5. Using Pay Per Leads in a handyman marketing plan

 The best way to get handyman work is by generating leads, which includes the contact information of potential customers.
 A pay per leads (PPL) style handyman advertisement differs from PPC because you only pay if people request more information.

 Google Local Services ads are the most comprehensive way of using PPL.
 This is probably the best place to advertise handyman services.
 Google Local Services ads use customer reviews on Google as the content of the ad, making it one of the more superior handyman advertising ideas.

 There are a few platforms that specialize in pay per lead marketing.
-Thumbtack works like a directory for local business.
-It has a built-in referral form for prospective customers to contact you handyman job leads.
+Thumbtack works like a directory for local businesses.
+It has a built-in referral form for prospective customers to contact your handyman job leads.
 Being listed on the site is free; a business only pays when people use the referral form.
 TaskRabbit is a similar website that specializes in one-time, informal handyman tasks, such as cleaning garages.
 A one-time customer from TaskRabbit can easily be turned into a repeat customer.

 6. Ads and retargeting in handyman advertising